 Shorts Program: Green – Huh boy.
 Just about everything in here focused on some touchy and disturbing subjects.
 This was the most unsettling shorts program, focusing on death in Fifty-Four Days when a spirited young woman takes up swimming in a lake in honour of her 54-year old father who drowned himself, and Meet the Sky where two sisters from foster care take a trip together only for one to finally cure herself through a rather creative and ceremonious suicide.
 There was also the unsettling concept of what home life is like with children and claiming something important, like in The Retrieval when a young man has to steal back an artifact to fulfill a promise to his elders while taking care of his son, The Politics of Toheroa Soup had an interesting topic on Whanau and the protected giant surf clam called the Toheroa which was once a delicious food source only for them to soon become more protected from getting scarce, and The Sky is Very Pretty which is a documentary that talks about female abuse and shows an interesting view of home life for mothers and daughters who have to flee from domestic troubles across Mexico.
 Three was a bit too dramatic showing both the hardships of being married with the 1st kid and when a woman feels uncomfortable in her own skin especially when she suspects her husband doesn’t love her for who she is anymore.
 Another uncomfortable one had to be Ahu, which was both about student life in a shoddy apartment and having a neighbour who dealt with domestic abuse, but there is some hope in the film.
 Some of these do show hope no matter what, which relaxed me a little.

 Rosie – Okay, this was hilarious.
-I’ve seen a film or two about a little kid who always ends up in an interesting environment under the care of someone somewhat inexperienced, and interestingly enough, I’d say my one-time guest writer Phoenix is kind of going through that herself currently (don’t ask for details, please.
+I’ve seen a film or two about a little kid who always ends up under the care of someone somewhat inexperienced and a film or two about a kid ending up somewhere where they’re not used to, and interestingly enough, I’d say my one-time guest writer Phoenix is kind of going through that herself currently (don’t ask for details, please.
 The less you know, the better).
 Frederique is an artist living in Montreal and the year is 1984.
 Unfortunately, she deals with the issue of nobody wanting her art and her landlord threatening to evict her.
 To make matters worse, her Indigenous adoptive sister passes on leaving behind a little girl named Rosie who is played by that one young Indigenous actress who seems to be appearing in so many titles lately, Kiri Geen.
 Fred isn’t comfortable at first, but before long the two form an incredible bond, and Rosie learns so much about Fred and her drag friends.
 The whole film was funny and showed great values of love.
 It was pretty much relatable given how I’ve managed to adjust to little Phoenix these past few years.